 - WBUR, The ARTery - Grants & Resources For Artists & Nonprofits

-Any artist can apply for a grant of $250.
-The fund has been exhausted for the moment but artists can sign up for the waitlist here to be notified when funds become available again.
+- Artist Relief Tree - any artist can apply for a grant of $250.
+The fund has been exhausted for the moment, but artists can sign up for the waitlist here.

-- Artwork Archive – Financial Relief Resources for Artists during COVID-19
+- Artwork Archive - list of international financial relief resources for artists during COVID-19

-The HART (Handy Artists Relief Trust) Fund provides assistance for medical and dental care.
+- Blues Foundation - HART Fund (Handy Artists Relief Trust) - for blues musicians in need of medical and dental care

-Creators can apply for grants of up to $500.
+- The Creator Fund - creators can apply for grants of up to $500

-The Recording Academy and its charitable foundation MusiCares have committed $2 million in total to a COVID-19 Relief Fund, established to assist those in the music community who have been affected by the pandemic.
-Music industry professionals impacted by cancelled work may apply for an initial grant of up to $1,000 for basic living assistance (i.e. rent or mortgage).
+- Recording Academy - MusiCares COVID-19 Relief Fund - music industry professionals impacted by canceled work may apply for an initial grant of up to $1,000 for basic living expenses

 Arts & Culture Resources